elastic/kibana/x-pack/plugins/notifications/server/service/README.md

 ### NotificationService Interface

-The `notificationService` currently has four methods defined with very distinct purposes:
+The `NotificationService` currently has four methods defined with very distinct purposes:

 1. `setAction` is intended for plugin authors to add actions that do not exist with the basic notifications service.